Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation: Bayesian inference

-where $\mathcal{L}(\tilde{\bm{Y}}^{\text{obs}},\tilde{\bm{D}}^{\text{obs}}; \bm{\theta},\bm{X},\bm{Z},\bm{C})$ is the observed data likelihood.
-Given the presence of infinite mixtures in the likelihood function, following \cite{mattei2020assessing}, we rely on a data augmentation procedure and estimate the posterior via MCMC.
-Further details can be found in the Supplementary Material.
-Note that once we are able to draw from \eqref{posterior}, we can estimate the posterior distribution of any causal estimand of interest beyond those introduced in Section \ref{ps_estimands}.
+where $\mathcal{L}(\tilde{{Y}},\tilde{{D}}; \theta,X,{Z},{C})$ is the observed data likelihood.
+Given the presence of infinite mixtures in the likelihood function, following \cite{mattei2024assessing}, we rely on a data augmentation procedure and estimate the posterior via MCMC.
+The computational details can be found in the Supplementary Material.
+Note that once we can draw from \eqref{posterior}, we can estimate the posterior distribution of any valid causal estimand of interest beyond those introduced in Section \ref{ps_estimands}.